QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 This table is used to accept, or drop a packet.
 There are 3 chains, according to what packets are doing

 * **FORWARD**: packets are transiting/passing by this machine
-* **INPUT**: packet have this machine for destination
+* **INPUT**: packets that have this machine for destination
-* **OUTPUT**: packet have emitted from this machine
+* **OUTPUT**: packets that have been emitted from this machine

 And you have actions such as **ACCEPT/DENY/DROP/...** to drop a packet.

-For instance, this command will DROP any packet using the protocol TCP, on the port 22, that have our machine for destination, emitted by `172.16.1.1`.
+For instance, this command will DROP any packet using the protocol TCP, on the port 22, which has our machine as the destination, emitted by `172.16.1.1`.

 ```bash
 $ sudo iptables -t filter -A INPUT -s 172.16.1.1 -p tcp --dport 22 -j DROP